 Direct sourcing allows recruiters to take more control over their talent pipelines and makes it easier to take advantage of the talent that’s available via more effective vetting.

 Using direct sourcing means that you get a wide range of benefits.
-By taking more control over the hiring process, recruiters can take advantage of those benefits to accelerate company productivity.
+By taking more control over the hiring process, recruiters and hiring managers can take advantage of those benefits to accelerate company productivity.
 The most commonly cited benefits of direct sourcing include the following.

 Since HR won’t be relying on third parties to find the best talent, they will instead be using lists of available talent.
 By having those candidates already on the books, and knowing their levels of interest in working for the brand, the recruitment process is dramatically speeded up.